DenisaEnascut/Project_Quiz/README.md

   Using a database to store questions and answers for scalability and content management Thorough testing of the application to ensure correct functionality in all scenarios

-Final Remarks

-  This quiz application can be further developed and improved to offer an interactive and educational experience to users.
-Make sure to implement best development practices and consider user feedback to optimize and enhance both functionality and design of the application.